Sorry, you need to enable JavaScript to visit this website.

 idea icon

-To build on our R&D expertise and talent pipeline and support our commitment to equity and a more inclusive workforce, Pfizer has launched a R&D Rotational Program for promising science, technology, engineering, and math (STEM) college graduates, with a focus on students with demonstrated commitment and ability to advance diversity, equity and inclusion for Black/African American, Latino/Hispanic and Native Americans.
+To build on our R&D expertise and talent pipeline and support our commitment to career development of recent STEM graduates, Pfizer offers a R&D Rotational Program for promising science, technology, engineering, and math (STEM) college graduates.

 idea icon

-The Pfizer R&D Rotational Program is a 2-year commitment to increase minority representation at Pfizer, designed to immerse early career colleagues into the pharmaceutical R&D business through three to four unique 6- to 8-month job rotations in diverse disciplines.
+The Pfizer R&D Rotational Program is a 2-year commitment, designed to immerse early career colleagues into pharmaceutical research and clinical development operations through four unique 6-month job rotations in diverse disciplines.
 Each rotation will involve meaningful assignments and projects, mentorship and coaching, and collaborative interactions to develop business acumen and technical expertise and set participants on the path to success.

 idea icon